GURUFOCUS.COM » STOCK LIST » Energy » Oil & Gas » Terrace Energy Corp (TSXV:TZR.H) » Definitions » E10

 Address

 Terrace Energy Corp is an oil and gas company.
 It is engaged in acquiring, exploring, and developing unconventional onshore oil and gas properties in the United States.
-The group holds an interest in the Maverick County Project.
+The company holds an interest in the Maverick County Project.

-Terrace Energy (TSXV:TZR.H) Headlines
+Terrace Energy Headlines

 No Headlines